openframeworks/ofBook/chapters/intro_to_graphics/chapter.md

 ```

 So our original shapes are wrapped it in a loop with `ofTranslate(150, 0)`, which shifts our coordinate system to the left 150 pixels each time it executes.
 And we'll end up with figure 17 (second from left).
-Or almost, I randomized the colors - every family is different, right?
+Or something close to that, I randomized the colors in the figure - every family is different, right?

 If we wanted to create a grid of families, we will run into problems.
 After the first row of families, our coordinate system will have been moved quite far to the left.
 If we move our coordinate system up in order to start drawing our second row, we will end up drawing off the screen.
 It would look like figure 17 (third from left).

-So we need is to reset the coordinate system using [`ofPushMatrix()`](http://www.openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofPushMatrix "ofPushMatrix Documentation Page") and [`ofPopMatrix()`](http://www.openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofPopMatrix "ofPopMatrix Documentation Page").  `ofPushMatrix()` saves the current coordinate system and `ofPopMatrix()` returns us to the last saved coordinate system.
+So what we need is to reset the coordinate system using [`ofPushMatrix()`](http://www.openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofPushMatrix "ofPushMatrix Documentation Page") and [`ofPopMatrix()`](http://www.openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofPopMatrix "ofPopMatrix Documentation Page").  `ofPushMatrix()` saves the current coordinate system and `ofPopMatrix()` returns us to the last saved coordinate system.
 These functions have the word matrix in them because openFrameworks stores all of our combined rotations, translations and scalings in a single matrix.
 For now, we can just them as ofSaveCoordinateSystem and ofReturnToLastSavedCoordinateSystem.
 So we can use these new functions like this:

 ```cpp
     for (int rows=0; rows<10; rows++) {